 There are plenty of things keeping me up at night lately and while I’ve already cut my caffeine consumption down to one coffee a day, I’m finding some true release in a put-it-all-out-there strategy.
 Sleep has been noticeably more solid and it’s funny how the universe provides some answers, just so long as you make your being/wants known.
 We’re on the tip of the very cusp of a new season (so close) and everything feels possible.
 There’s work to do inside and out at our place (counters in that kitchen!), all sorts of food to make, places to go.
 I think it might get a little crazy soon, but I’m hoping I can be here as often as ever.
 I like the early bits of spring.
 It’s all tiny green buds, petrichor, lighter jackets and anticipation

-One of my dearest friends shot me a text last week to tell me that a) my site was down and b) this was a bummer because he needed a falafel recipe.
+One of my friends shot me a text last week to tell me that a) my site was down and b) this was a bummer because he needed a falafel recipe.
 I got the site back up, but still no falafel recipe?
 Huh.
 Truthfully I had never made it before.
-I have this thing about certain takeaway-style foods where I tell myself there’s no point in trying to replicate them at home because seriously, how are you gonna do better?
+I have this thing about certain very classic and specific foods where I know that there’s no point in trying to replicate them at home because seriously, how are you gonna do better?
 Deep frying at home isn’t something I aim to do often, but I had a homemade falafel experience on my mind.
 So I consulted about 15 recipes, decided to get real wild and just bake them.

 2 cups cooked chickpeas, dried with a kitchen towel